 The trick to this Israeli Couscous with Vegetables is to add the diced carrots, zucchini and sliced asparagus to the couscous while it is still piping hot.
 That way, the heat from the couscous cooks the vegetables so that they retain their color and bite.
 I’ve purposely left this recipe for Israeli Couscous with Vegetables very simply seasoned so that it can be a foil for any protein you decide to serve.
-Adding a cinnamon stick to the couscous while cooking adds a great deal of flavor, as does adding a handful of chopped herbs (parsley, dill, mint, basil) after cooking.
-Enjoy.
+Adding a cinnamon stick to the couscous while cooking adds a great deal of flavor; as does adding a handful of chopped herbs (parsley, dill, mint, basil) after cooking.

 Israeli Couscous with Vegetables